mayyas-nakhli/noon-forecast/README.md

 ## My Experience

 This project is my first venture into React Native, and I must say it has been an incredibly enjoyable and exciting experience.
 As someone with a background in web development, I encountered certain challenges while transitioning my mindset to think in terms of mobile development and prioritize the user interface for a mobile application.
-However, the learning process was rewarding, and I enjoyed exploring the capabilities of React Native to build a functional weather app.
+However, the learning process was rewarding, and I enjoyed exploring the capabilities of React Native.

 ## Features